Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Theoretical results

-\begin{remark} Assumption C.2 with the finite fourth moment is mainly for the individual test with $\alpha=1$, while Assumption D without any moment constraints is for that with $\alpha=0$.
-Hence, our proposed individual-based change point method extends the high-dimensional linear models with sub-Gaussian distributed errors to those with only finite moments or without any moments, covering a wide range of errors with different tails. \end{remark}
+\begin{remark} Assumption C.2 with the finite fourth moment is mainly for the individual test with $\alpha=1$, while Assumption D is for that with $\alpha=0$.
+Note that Assumption D only imposes some conditions on the density functions of the errors instead of the moments, which can be statisfied for the errors with heavy tails.
+Hence, in both cases, our proposed individual-based change point method extends the high-dimensional linear models with sub-Gaussian distributed errors to those with only finite moments or without any moments, covering a wide range of errors with different tails. \end{remark}